South Jersey Lawyers For Commercial Accident Victims

 At Garber Law, we have seen serious injuries caused by problems that could have been easily prevented had the necessary steps been taken.
 In one particular case at a pizza parlor in New Jersey, a store window collapsed and shattered onto a client of ours, resulting in severe lacerations and other serious injuries.

 We were able to obtain a substantial recovery.
 We have handled cases involving collapsing product displace which were built improperly and were in violation of applicable industry codes.
 We have also handled cases where items have fallen from the top shelves of big box stores onto customers, or where items have been left in store aisles, causing someone to trip, slip and fall.
 We’ve helped victims like these recover.

-Why Property Owners Owe Invitees a High Duty of Care?
+Why Do Property Owners Owe Invitees A High Duty Of Care?

-How Our NJ and PA Law Firm Can Help
+How Our New Jersey And Pennsylvania Law Firm Can Help

 - We will investigate your claim including exploring what the store owner knew about the unsafe condition and when he knew or should have known about the unsafe condition.

 - We will determine what the commercial owner could have done to prevent the unsafe condition.